agnese1007/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-we notice that meadian and mean change
+we notice that meadian and mean do not change

 ##Task 5: Are there differences in activity patterns between weekdays and weekends?

-Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+###Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r